mongodb/specifications/source/retryable-reads/tests/README.rst

   - ``description``: The name of the test.

   - ``clientOptions``: Optional, parameters to pass to MongoClient().

+  - ``useMultipleMongoses`` (optional): If ``true``, the MongoClient for this test should be initialized with multiple mongos seed addresses.
+If ``false`` or omitted, only a single mongos address should be specified.
+This field has no effect for non-sharded topologies.

   - ``skipReason``: Optional, string describing why this test should be skipped.